TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_memes_ - Default: 1 - Whether this randomat is enabled\
 _randomat_memes_timer_ - Default: 30 - Seconds between displaying a meme

-## My planet needs me

-Ragdolls move around, as soon as a player dies.\
-Depending on the mass of anyone's playermodel, some people's ragdolls might not move much, some might go flying around the map!\
-NOTE: This randomat is disabled by default as it doesn't work with a lot of playermodels (especially ones that aren't rigged properly) and has a bit too weird or confusing effect\
-\
-_ttt_randomat_planet_ - Default: 0 - Whether this randomat is enabled

 ## No more of your little tricks